UCL-ARC/mkdocs-rc-docs/mkdocs-project-dir/docs/Clusters/Young.md

 ### Licensed software

 Reserved application groups exist for software that requires them.
-The group name will begin with `leg` or `lg`.
-After we add you to one of these groups, the central group change will happen overnight.
+The group name will begin with `ag-archpc-`.
+After we add you to one of these groups, the group change will happen within the next hour or so.
 You can check your groups with the `groups` command.

 Please let us know your username when you ask to be added to a group.